I was dreaming of this for years!

 The prices are really affordable!

-That's easy if you have uploaded SSH keys and use a terminal on GNU/Linux or
+If you have uploaded SSH keys and use a terminal on GNU/Linux or Mac:

 $ ssh <username>@<host>.uberspace.de.